Film Review: Touchez pas au grisbi (1954)

 Gabin, who has built his stardom in the roles of dashing romantic heros who often met tragic ends, here plays something completely different – a survivor, an intelligent, capable, and resourceful man who appears to have made the best out of the bad hands life has given him and turned into some sort of charismatic, gentlemanly, and grandfatherly figure most women would like to have as a lover and most men would like to have as a friend.
 Gabin, through his charisma and talent, as well as ability to come to terms with his age, manages to make such seemingly unrealistic and over-idealised character work within the context of the underworld setting, and much of the success of Grisbi is based on him alone.
 Gabin adds a bit of complexity by chastising Riton over falling for women half of his age, while maintaining three such relationships himself.

 Becker as a director doesn't seem to be particularly imaginative; although most of the action takes place at night, Grisbi doesn't look much like traditional film noir.
 Most of the film is set in well-lit and fancy-looking apartments, restaurants, and nightclubs, creating a strong impression that crime pays well, although it comes with huge risks.
 The pacing is slow at the beginning, but it allows for much of the character exposition and makes the audience actually care what happens to the characters when the action intensifies in a very violent finale.
 Gabin is helped by a very good and diverse cast, which, among others, includes future superstar Jeanne Moreau in a small role and former Italian wrestler Lino Ventura, who would later become something of Gabin's successor as a star of French gangster films.
-The film also features a very good soundtrack by Jean Wiener, including the haunting harmonica theme that adds to the melancholic atmosphere and would decades later be used by Martin Scorsese in 2019 film The Irishman.

 Grisbi also benefits from an excellent soundtrack by Jean Wiener, including the title harmonica theme that introduced a melancholic atmosphere and was covered by many artists and used by Martin Scorsese in his 2019 film The Irishman.
 It is a gangster film that, unlike many non-Hollywood gangster films, doesn't try to be Hollywood.
 The underworld presented in this film is clearly the French underworld, and its makers weren’t constrained by the MPAA Production Code and had approach to underworld much more realistic than in Hollywood gangster films of its time.
-While the script toned down violence and some questionable aspects of Simonin's novels, more realism was seen in gangsters allowed to use submachine guns, showgirls wearing rather risqué costumes, and there being a lot of photos and paintings of nude women on the walls.
+While the script toned down violence and some questionable aspects of Simonin's novels, more realism was seen in gangsters allowed to use submachine guns, showgirls wearing rather risqué costumes, and a lot of photos and paintings of nude women on the walls.

 Touchez pas au grisbi is a classic film that earned its status and paved the way for other French filmmakers to excel in the gangster genre, including Jean-Pierre Melville, whose Bob la flambeur, a film similar in tone and theme, would start his own series of genre classics.
 Even by itself, it is a must-watch for any fan of classic cinema.